dotnet/upgrade-assistant/README.md

   <project>

 Options:
   --skip-backup                                Disables backing up the project.
-This is not
+This is
-                                 recommended unless the project is in source control since this tool will make large changes to both the project and source files.
+                                               not recommended unless the project is in source control since this tool will make large changes to both the project and source files.
-  -e, --extension <extension>    Specifies a .NET Upgrade Assistant extension package to
+  -e, --extension <extension>                  Specifies a .NET Upgrade Assistant
-                                 include.
-This could be an ExtensionManifest.json file, a directory containing an ExtensionManifest.json file,
+                                               extension package to include.
+This could
+                                               be an ExtensionManifest.json file, a
+                                               directory containing an
-                                 or a zip archive containing an extension.
-This option can be specified multiple times.
+                                               ExtensionManifest.json file, or a zip
+                                               archive containing an extension.
+This
+                                               option can be specified multiple times.
+  --entry-point <entry-point>                  Provides the entry-point project to start
+                                               the upgrade process.
+  -v, --verbose                                Enable verbose diagnostics --non-interactive                            Automatically select each first option in
+                                               non-interactive mode.
+  --non-interactive-wait                       Wait the supplied seconds before moving
+  <non-interactive-wait>                       on to the next option in non-interactive
+                                               mode.
-  -v, --verbose                  Enable verbose diagnostics --version                      Show version information -?, -h, --help                 Show help and usage information
+  --version                                    Show version information -?, -h, --help                               Show help and usage information

 ```

+>**:warning:** The primary usage of upgrade-assistant is to be used in interactive mode, giving users control over changes/upgrades done to their projects.
+Usage of upgrade-assistant with --non-interactive mode can leave projects in a broken state and users are advised to use at their own discretion. **:warning:**

 ### Determining upgrade feasibility